zenoss/twill/README.txt

 0.8 release:

  1. test & document the fieldname spec for fv; put into shell help.
- 2. r/o controls ==> writeable
- 3. 'go' on non-absolute URLs breaks when executed twice in a row.
+ 2. 'go' on non-absolute URLs breaks when executed twice in a row.
- 4. UPGRADE wwwsearch.
+ 3. UPGRADE wwwsearch.

 after that: